Domestic Abuse Prevention Program

 Phone: +1 202 458 4457

-The Domestic Abuse Help Mobile Website and App were created to help make WBG staff and spouses/partners aware of the domestic abuse-related services resources available to them, and to provide instant access to the WBG's 24/7 confidential hotline (the HUB).
+The Domestic Abuse Help Mobile Website and App are designed to help WBG staff and spouses/partners be aware of the domestic abuse-related services resources available to them, and to provide instant access to the WBG's 24/7, confidential DAPP Hotline.
 They also provide contact information for other resources, including the Domestic Abuse Prevention Coordinator, World Bank Family Network (WBFN), Corporate Security, and HSD's Counseling Unit, as well as a link to this web page.
-The app and mobile website are available in three languages: English, French, and Spanish.
+They are available in English, French, and Spanish.

-To Access the Mobile App: Starting in June 2013, the Domestic Abuse Help app was "pushed" centrally to all WBG-owned BlackBerrys.
-Look for the app icon on your WBG-owned BlackBerry. iPhone users whose devices are registered with the Bank Group can access the app using the "Apps@Work" feature.
+To Access the Mobile App: Look for the app icon on your WBG-owned BlackBerry. iPhone users whose devices are registered with the Bank Group can access the app using the "Apps@Work" feature.

 Am I Being Abused?

 Provided by the National Coalition Against Domestic Violence.